“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 Still, a voice in my head was telling me that it was expected.
 “You knew this would happen”, it was whispering to me, “you always knew that you’re a cheater.
 A fraud.
 You can’t hide anymore”.

-In the middle of a pandemic, days after terrorist attacks in my native country and the implementation of a lockdown in the country where I’m living, this email was more than I could handle.
+It was in the middle of the Covid pandemic, days after terrorist attacks in my native country and the implementation of a lockdown in the country where I was living.
+This email was more than I could handle.
 It led me to abandon all my side projects, this blog, and mostly everything else, for months.

 Most of my thoughts were converging to this voice in my head.
 It wasn’t whispering anymore but screaming, pointing its finger at me.
 “You don’t deserve to be a developer.
 You’re not good enough.
 You’ll fail and you won’t learn.
 You’ve been coding for decades, all for nothing”.

 I knew the imposter syndrome before, or at least I thought.
 I never would have imagined that this feeling could get that strong.
 It wasn’t rational, I knew it, but at the same time I couldn’t bring down this voice pushing me deeper and deeper into dark places.